 Frank and Dawn Hackler failed to pay taxes on their residence.
-The property was sold in a tax sale pursuant to New Jersey tax foreclosure procedures under which the public bids only on the interest rate for the unpaid taxes with the property going to the lowest bidder.
-A tax purchaser won the bid, then sold the property, valued at $335,000, to Arianna Holding Co.
+The property was sold in a tax sale according to New Jersey tax foreclosure procedures under which the public bids only on the interest rate for the unpaid taxes with the property going to the lowest bidder.
+A tax purchaser won the bid, and then sold the property, valued at $335,000, to Arianna Holding Co.
 LLC. for $45,000.
-The Hacklers filed for chapter 13 bankruptcy and the trustee sought to avoid the transfer to Arianna as a preferential transfer under section 547(b).
+The Hacklers filed for Chapter 13 bankruptcy and the trustee sought to avoid the transfer to Arianna as a preferential transfer under section 547(b).
 The bankruptcy court granted the trustee’s motion and the district court affirmed (blogged here).
 Arianna appealed to the Third Circuit.
-Read More
+[Read more…] about Property Purchased in Tax Sale for Less than Its Value Is Preferential Transfer

 Denying the debtor’s claim of preferential transfer, the Third Circuit applied a presumption that the foreclosure sale of the debtor’s property resulted in a purchase price equivalent to what the property could have garnered in a chapter 7 liquidation sale.
 Veltre v.
 Fifth Third Bank, No. 17-2889 (3rd.
 Cir.
 July 19, 2018) (unpublished).